 We aim to help autistic people learn to understand themselves and their needs and ultimately be able to self-manage

 Our work is all about acceptance, understanding and empathy for different world experiences

 We can offer differentiated learning because Alis is on the autistic spectrum herself

 If you’d like to donate to us, please click the button below:

-If you can spare £3.49 per month regularly, you can have access to the animations and helpful, original articles by Alis on a range of interesting subjects.
+If you can pay a small fee per month regularly, you can have access to the animations and helpful, original articles by Alis on a range of interesting subjects.
 Subscribe to the blog